What is an Apprenticeship?

 Apprenticeships are now available at levels equivalent to GCSE right up to post-graduate levels through new ‘Higher Apprenticeships’, and are absolutely a viable alternative.

-Who decides what goes into the framework?
+Who decides what goes into the apprenticeship?

 - NVQ (practical component)

 Additional things such as Employment Rights & Responsibilities (ERR) and Health & Safety will also be covered as part of the apprenticeship.

 What is a Level 2?
 How does it compare to qualifications I would recognise?

 There are three types of Apprenticeship qualification available and their equivalence levels are as follows: